NeowayLabs/neowaylabs.github.io/_posts/2021-11-23-neoways-feature-store.md

 ### JSON Schema

 The schemas must be registered using a valid [JSON schema](https://json-schema.org/) that contains schema properties (name, type, and description of each one), required properties, keys, description, and other custom attributes.
-JSON schema is a vocabulary that allows you to annotate and validate JSON documents, and it's a powerful tool for validating the structure of JSON data.
+JSON Schema is a vocabulary that allows you to annotate and validate JSON documents, and it's a powerful tool for validating the structure of JSON data.
 We’re using it to validate backward compatibility.

 The first version of the schema just needs to be valid, but when a schema is updated it has to be backward compatible to ensure that its dependencies are not broken.
 The topics below should be guaranteed for the second and next versions of the schema.